 Lucia is an architect and researcher from Mexico City currently based in London.
 Her work and research centres around housing, migration studies, and educational spaces.

-Lucia is a Research Associate at the Laboratory for Design and Machine Learning in the School of Architecture.
+Lucia is a Research Associate (Prosit Philosophiae Foundation) at the Laboratory for Design and Machine Learning in the School of Architecture.
 She holds a bachelor’s degree in Architecture and Urbanism from the Universidad Iberoamericana in Mexico City (2014) and an MPhil in Architecture and Urban Design (Projective Cities) from the Architectural Association School of Architecture (2018) under the FONCA-CONACYT scholarship.

 From 2014 to 2016 Lucia worked onsite at Torre Reforma, Mexico City's tallest skyscraper and winner of the International Highrise Award 2018.
 At Torre Reforma she led the renovation of an early twentieth century house on the ground floor lobby.